fgroes/workTimeApp/README.md

-workTimeApp
+testGitWork
 ===========

-app to store work time
+test git for work